JoeWoody97/FootballProject/README.md

 ### My Approach

-To fulfil the requirements I have decided to create a 5-a-side football league table which will implement CRUD functionality.
+To fulfill the requirements I have decided to create a 5-a-side football league table which will implement CRUD functionality.

 A user will be able to: